 Please allow plenty of time to drive to the hospital and park.
-If you're already in the hospital, you should arrive two hours before your scheduled surgery.
+If you're already in the hospital, your caregiver should arrive two hours before your scheduled surgery.

-Make sure you know the location of where your surgery will take place.
-Use the map on page 4 for location references.
+Make sure you know the name of the Pavilion where your surgery will take place.
+Use the map on pages 36-37 for location references.